 Meanwhile, perhaps the song that she’s most known, for partly due to its connection with the blockbuster movie, Titanic, is “My Heart Will Go On.”
 It topped the charts in more than 20 countries in 1997.

 Celine Dion spent the next seventeen years before she reached the Billboard charts again.
 Her album “Courage” was released November 15, 2019 and hit number one, followed by a world tour.

-The Weeknd was born Abel Makkonen Tesfaye on Feb.
+The Weeknd is from Abel Makkonen Tesfaye on Feb.
 16, 1990, in Toronto before being raised in the eastern suburb of Scarborough and later moving back to Toronto.
 He has since settled down in Hidden Hills, California.

 Tesfaye first started receiving significant attention after he released his debut mixtape, House of Balloons.

 On that tape was his first song to attain spots on the Billboard Hot 100 and the Canadian Top 100, coming in 53rd and 43rd on those respective charts in 2012.
 However, it took two more years for him to experience his big breakthrough.

 “Love Me Harder,” a duet with Ariana Grande released in 2014 shot up to the seventh spot in the U.S. while “Earned It” reached even higher that year, reaching the third slot.